enide-electronics/inverter-to-mqtt-esp8266/HARDWARE.md

 <img src='images/soyo-09-mod-done.jpg' width='640px'>

 The communication between the CPU and the display is serial, 5V TTL, at 9600bps 8N1.
-The ESP8266 is a 3.3V chip and doesn't like 5V TTL so we need to convert it from 5V to 3.3V and vice-versa using a ADUM1201 board.
+The ESP8266 is a 3.3V chip and doesn't like 5V TTL so we need to convert it to 3.3V using a ADUM1201 board.

-This inverter also includes an RS485 port to connect a meter/limiter which will allow you to control how much power the inverter injects into the grid (or home).
+This inverter also includes an RS485 port, to connect a meter/limiter, which lets you control how much power the inverter injects into the grid (or home).

-The code in this project supports the limiter function and this is yet anoter serial connection running at 4800bps, 8N1, under RS485.

-We can use the same RS485/TTL adapter board used to communicate with the Growatt MIN inverters.
+When selecting the Soyosource inverter, the meter/limiter is emulated using a second serial connection running at 4800bps, 8N1.
+You'll need a RS485 adapter to connect the ESP8266 to this inverter port.
+The same RS485/TTL adapter board, used to communicate with the Growatt MIN inverters can be used.
+Finally the RS485 TX/RX pins are D3 and D1 respectively (see below).

 Note: The meter/limiter function is totally optional and is only enabled on large ESP boards, ie not on the ESP-01 due to the lack of pins.